Chapter 18.24

 E. The applicant shall pay all applicable fees as enacted by the City Council prior to the issuance of a permit.

 F. Permit Classifications.
-No WCF shall be constructed or erected without first obtaining approval by the Planning Commission, Zoning Administrator, or the Planning Director pursuant to the requirements of this chapter and any permits required under the California Building Code unless exempt pursuant to Section 18.24.030.
-Applications for approval of a WCF will be processed and reviewed by the Planning Director, Zoning Administrator, or the Planning Commission based on their classification as defined in this section.
+No WCF shall be constructed or erected without first obtaining approval by the Planning and Transportation Commission, Zoning Administrator, or the Planning Director pursuant to the requirements of this chapter and any permits required under the California Building Code unless exempt pursuant to Section 18.24.030.
+Applications for approval of a WCF will be processed and reviewed by the Planning Director, Zoning Administrator, or the Planning and Transportation Commission based on their classification as defined in this section.
 The Planning Director has the authority to refer any application that is not exempt from the requirements of this chapter for review and approval by the Zoning Administrator.

 1. Conditional Use Permit.
-Review and approval of a conditional use permit by the Planning Commission is required for all facilities that do not meet one or more of the criteria listed in subsections (F)(2) and (F)(3) of this section for a minor use permit and decision by the Zoning Administrator or Planning Director or are exempt from review pursuant to this chapter or applicable Federal or State statutes and regulations.
+Review and approval of a conditional use permit by the Planning and Transportation Commission is required for all facilities that do not meet one or more of the criteria listed in subsections (F)(2) and (F)(3) of this section for a minor use permit and decision by the Zoning Administrator or Planning Director or are exempt from review pursuant to this chapter or applicable Federal or State statutes and regulations.

 2. Minor Use Permit.
 The following facilities may be approved by the Zoning Administrator subject to the requirements of Chapter 18.30, Use Permits, and Section 18.24.100, Required findings for approval: